-Registered dealers ("Dealers") who distribute Class A Units may be paid a sales commission of up to 5.00%, which will be deducted from the purchase order and paid by the investor to the Dealer.
+Registered dealers ("Dealers") who distribute Class A Units and Class F Units of the Funds may be paid a sales commission of up to 5.00%, which will be deducted from the purchase order and paid by the investor to the Dealer.
 Sales commissions may be negotiated between the Dealer and the investor.